 Seasonal affective disorder is marked by significant changes to mood and behavior during certain times of the year.

 It’s most common during the winter as the days shorten, sun fades, and temperatures drop.
-But some people do experience SAD in the spring and summer.
+But some people do experience seasonal affective disorder in the spring and summer.

 Q: Is SAD a real disorder?